ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ A_1v_1 = A_2v_2 >> \frac{A_1}{A_2} = \frac{v_2}{v_1} $$

-This equation is basically telling us that for a pipe flowing with an incompressible fluid inside, the velocity multiplied by the cross sectional area should be exactly the same.
+This equation is basically telling us that for a pipe flowing with an incompressible fluid inside, the velocity multiplied by the cross-sectional area should be exactly the same.

 ##### Equal Pressures and Forces